Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/1_Passive_Imaging/README.md

 | 2MBA                    | 10 µL                                                 |
 | Propionic Acid          | 20 µL                                                 |

-Odor-only imaging will take 4 imaging sessions, imaging not only at the glomeruli and MC planes, but also at 2 different concentrations: 20 and 100 flow.
-'20 flow' is associated with 1% SVD or saturated vapor pressure and '100 flow' is associated with 5% SVD.
+Odor-only imaging will require four imaging sessions, covering both the glomeruli and MC planes, at two different concentrations: 20 and 100 flow.
+The "20 flow" corresponds to 1% SVD (saturated vapor density), while the "100 flow" corresponds to 5% SVD.

-We are ideally searching for two odorants.
+We are ideally searching for two odorants described below.

 1. A **strong ligand**

 _A **ligand** is an odorant which activates the same olfactory receptors as the single glomeruli which we have selected.
 In this way, a strong ligand will activate the single glomerulus at even very small concentrations while a weak ligand will only activate the single glomeruli at higher concentrations._

-This odorant will activate the single glomeruli in question proceding any of its neighboring glomeruli.
+A **strong ligand** will activate the single glomeruli in question proceding any of its neighboring glomeruli.
 In other words, a low-concentration of this odorant should be able to activate this glomeruli.
-Provided that this project aims to study the circuitry involved in olfactory encoding, this odorant is meant to act as a control for which our selected glomeruli's excitation procedes that of neighboring glomeruli.
-This in turn will allow the subsequent activations of our selected glomeruli's daughter MCs to follow.
+Provided that this project focuses on olfactory encoding circuitry, this odorant will serve as a control, ensuring that the excitation of the selected glomerulus precedes the activation of adjacent glomeruli, allowing for the subsequent activation of the daughter MCs.

 3. A **weak ligand**

-This odorant should activate the selected single glomeruli only after its neighboring glomeruli have been activated.
-In other words, a low-concentration of this odorant should not be able to activate this glomeruli while a higher concentration should be able to.
-Provided that this project aims to study the circuitry involved in olfactory encoding, the weak ligand background odorant is meant to provide a source of inhibition for the MCs of our selected glomerulus as it is suspected that the MCs of glomeruli activated prior to our select glomerulus will enact lateral inhibition.
+A **weak ligand** will activate the selected single glomeruli only after its neighboring glomeruli have been activated.
+In other words, a low-concentration of this odorant should not be able to activate our selected glomerulus while a higher concentration should be able to.
+Provided that this project aims to study the circuitry involved in olfactory encoding, the weak ligand background odorant is meant to provide a source of inhibition for the MCs of our selected glomerulus as it is suspected that the glomeruli activated prior to our select glomerulus will enact lateral inhibition.

-This odorant selection is imperative for the next step 'STIM & ODOR Imaging' where we will explore the interaction between the excitation of the MCs at various latencies with respect to the sniff cycle and background odorant inflicted inhibition.
+This odorant selection is crucial for the next step, STIM & ODOR Imaging, where we will explore the interaction between MC excitation at various latencies relative to the sniff cycle and the inhibition caused by the background odorant selected.

-Here are some example plots that can be rendered during odor screening which were generated using this [MATLAB code](https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/Methods/1_Passive_Imaging/SGS_PassiveImg_odoronly_241029.m).
+Here are example plots generated during the odor screening process using this [MATLAB code](https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/Methods/1_Passive_Imaging/SGS_PassiveImg_odoronly_241029.m).

 <div align="center">
   <img src="https://github.com/Ekaterina-Koulakova/Single-Glomerular-Stimulation/blob/main/plots/Imaging/odor_ODOR-ONLY_ROIs_Hexanal.png" alt="Alt text" width="800"/>